-Ocean Current has two associated ECVs: Surface Ocean Current and Subsurface Ocean Current.
+Ocean current has two associated ECVs: surface ocean current and subsurface ocean current.
 Surface and subsurface currents are primarily relevant to climate through the role of the ocean in transport and redistribution of mass, heat, freshwater and carbon and other properties.
-Because of their significance in advecting passive particles, knowledge of ocean currents is also important for applications such as oil spill and marine debris response, search and rescue operations, and ship routing.
-Currents, particularly tidal currents, can also modify storm surge impacts and sea level changes.
+Because of their significance in advecting passive particles, knowledge of ocean currents is also important for applications such as oil spill and marine-debris response, search and rescue operation and ship routing.
+Currents, particularly tidal currents, can also modify storm-surge impacts and sea-level changes.

-Surface currents variability result in convergences/divergences, spiralling eddies, and filaments which all contribute to near-surface vertical motions and mass exchange.
+Surface-current variability results in convergences/divergences, spiralling eddies and filaments, which all contribute to near-surface vertical motions and mass exchange.
 Parameterized wind stress and heat flux depend upon the speed of the near-surface wind relative to the moving ocean surface.
 Surface currents impact the steepness of surface waves, and are thus important for generating accurate marine sea state forecasts.

-Subsurface ocean velocity observations are essential in resolving the wind and buoyancy driven ocean circulation, the complex vertical velocity structure in the major ocean boundary currents, equatorial currents, wave propagations, ocean eddies and submesoscale transport.
-Vertical velocity profile information can be used to estimate the order of ocean mixing using fine-scale parameterizations of turbulent dissipation by internal wave breaking.
+Subsurface ocean velocity observations are essential in resolving the wind- and buoyancy-driven ocean circulation, the complex vertical velocity structure in the major ocean boundary currents, equatorial currents, wave propagations, ocean eddies and submesoscale transport.
+Vertical-velocity profile information can be used to estimate the order of ocean-mixing, using fine-scale parameterizations of turbulent dissipation by internal wave breaking.

 The existing surface current observations include moorings and land-based HF-radars are local, frequent, but limited in coverage.
 Surface geostrophic currents at global scale are derived from Lagrangian drifting buoys and the combination of satellite altimeter and gravity data.
 Drifters give fast timescales (hourly observations) but with irregular coverage at any time.
-Recently satellite based SAR interferometry and range Doppler shift have demonstrated the capability to detect the surface current.
+Satellite-based synthetic aperture radiometry (SAR) interferometry and range Doppler shift have recently demonstrated the capability to detect the surface current.

-Subsurface velocity observations are obtained via direct measurements of the ocean velocity or indirectly from observations of temperature, salinity and pressure using the geostrophic approximation.
-Subsurface boundary currents, equatorial currents, and other constrained intense currents are observed directly using moored Acoustic Doppler Current Profilers (ADCP) at hourly time resolutions.
-Gliders, using similar techniques, are beginning to be used to monitor boundary currents and ocean eddies.
-Shipboard ADCP and Lowered ADCP provide surface and subsurface current data from boundary current scale to basin scale depending on horizontal resolutions and tracks of research voyages.
+Subsurface velocity observations are obtained via direct measurements of the ocean velocity or indirectly from observations of temperature, salinity and pressure using geostrophic approximation.
+Subsurface boundary currents, equatorial currents and other constrained intense currents are observed directly using moored Acoustic Doppler Current Profilers (ADCP) at hourly time resolutions.
+Gliders, using similar techniques, are beginning to be used for monitoring boundary currents and ocean eddies.
+Shipboard ADCP and lowered ADCP provide surface and subsurface current data from boundary current scale to basin scale, depending on horizontal resolutions and tracks of research voyages.
 While the vertical shear of the component of horizontal velocity perpendicular to each station pair of a hydrographic section is straightforward to calculate from geostrophy, determining the absolute velocity field to sufficient accuracy for transport estimates is more problematic.
-However, Lagrangian subsurface current measurements nominally at 1000 dbar (100bars) estimated from Argo profiling float drift provide estimates of velocities at 1000 m and the sea surface.
-These can be combined with other ocean current observation to obtain gridded basin-scale full depth absolute velocity estimates.
+Lagrangian subsurface current measurements nominally at 1 000 dbar (100 bars), estimated from Argo drifting profiling floats provide estimates of velocities at 1 000 m and the sea surface.
+These can be combined with other ocean current observations to obtain gridded basin-scale full-depth absolute velocity estimates.

-Action O12: Ocean current gridded products Action Maintain gridded ocean surface and subsurface current products based on the satellite, drifting buoy and Argo programs, other observations and data assimilating models.
-Benefit High quality ocean current observations for climate services and marine operational systems.
-Timeframe: Continuous.
-Timeframe Continuous.
-Who Parties' national agencies working with CEOS, GOOS observational networks (e.g. SOOP, Argo, GO-SHIP, OceanSITES, Drifters), in cooperation with the Observations Coordination Group of JCOMM, Godea OceanView and reanalysis projects.
-Performance Indicator Spatial coverage, interoperability of observations platforms.
-Annual Cost 1-10M US\$ (10% in non-Annex-I Parties)
+Action O12: Ocean current gridded products Action Maintain gridded ocean-surface and subsurface current products based on satellite, drifting-buoy and Argo programsme, other observations and data-assimilating models Benefit High-quality ocean-current observations for climate services and marine operational systems Time frame Continuous Who Parties' national agencies working with CEOS, GOOS observational networks (SOOP, Argo, GO-SHIP, OceanSITES, Drifters) in cooperation with the JCOMM Observations Coordination Group, Godea OceanView and reanalysis projects Performance indicator Spatial coverage, interoperability of observation platforms Annual cost US\$ 1-10 million (10% in non-Annex I Parties)